akshaylingamaneni/nc-manifests/FRP_TUNNEL_SETUP.md

-# FRP Tunnel Setup for MinIO
+# FRP Tunnel Setup for SeaweedFS

-This setup uses your VPS with a static IP as a stable tunnel endpoint for MinIO service.
+This setup uses your VPS with a static IP as a stable tunnel endpoint for the SeaweedFS service.

 ## Architecture

 ```
-Internet → VPS:443 (frps server)
+Internet → VPS:9000 (frps server listener for S3 traffic)
-              ↑ (tunnel via port 7000)
+              ↑ (control tunnel via port 7000)
-         Cluster (frpc client) → MinIO:9000
+         Cluster (frpc client) → SeaweedFS S3:8333
 ```

-MinIO's S3 API (port 9000) is tunneled to port 443 on your VPS.
+SeaweedFS's S3 API (port 8333 inside the cluster) is forwarded to TCP/9000 on your VPS for a single-hop TCP path—no HTTP ingress or additional proxies in the middle.
+Keep any other FRP listeners (for example the shared HTTPS tunnel on 443) open as before; the S3 gateway now has its own dedicated port for maximum throughput.

 ## VPS Setup (One-time, Manual)